quicwg/base-drafts/draft-ietf-quic-recovery.md

 a PATH_RESPONSE to seed initial_rtt for a new path, but the delay SHOULD NOT be considered an RTT sample.

+Data at Initial encryption MUST be retransmitted before Handshake data and data at Handshake encryption MUST be retransmitted before any ApplicationData data.

 Until the server has validated the client's address on the path, the amount of data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
-Data at Initial encryption MUST be retransmitted before Handshake data and data at Handshake encryption MUST be retransmitted before any ApplicationData data.
-If no data can be sent, then the PTO alarm MUST NOT be armed until data has been received from the client.

-Since the server could be blocked until more packets are received from the client, it is the client's responsibility to send packets to unblock the server until it is certain that the server has finished its address validation (see Section 8 of {{QUIC-TRANSPORT}}).
-That is, the client MUST set the probe timer if the client has not received an acknowledgement for one of its Handshake or 1-RTT packets.
+If the limit has been reached when the PTO expires, a PING with no PADDING MUST be sent.
+This packet elicits a full-sized Initial packet from the client, allowing the server to send any data in need of transmission or re-transmission.

 Prior to handshake completion, when few to none RTT samples have been generated, it is possible that the probe timer expiration is due to an